CapTan2003/CapLeHuuTan_WorkShop/content/2-Deploy-Frontend-S3-Cloudfront/1-build-frontend-app/_index.md

 - **Build the application for production**

-    - Run the following command to build your frontend (React, Vue, etc.):
+    - Run the following command to build your frontend (React, Vue, Vite, etc.):

     ```bash
     npm run build